pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2013.md

 ---
 ## 2013-05-17 10:47:02 - mirk410 - Losing the tail-end of my expression
-I’m new to pyparsing so this is probably something I’m just missing the boat on… I am creating a script that will parse an expression and build an evaluation graph representing the expression.
+Iï¿½m new to pyparsing so this is probably something Iï¿½m just missing the boat onï¿½ I am creating a script that will parse an expression and build an evaluation graph representing the expression.
 Once generated, the graph will be evaluated against several data sets to determine if they meet the specified criteria.
 I have reduced my grammar down to just Boolean operands: